strawgate/C3-Inventory/README.md

     1. [Config - NXLog CE Output - to_syslog_bsd - Windows](http://bigfix.me/cdb/fixlet/22554)
 	> If you are forwarding to Syslog choose only this one
 1. Action your baseline as a policy action
-> Your baseline should be should be actioned to run an unlimited number of times with a delay of however long you find the age of the configuration to be acceptable (typically once a day is fine).
+> Your baseline should be actioned to run an unlimited number of times with a delay of however long you find the age of the configuration to be acceptable (typically once a day is fine).

 ### Microsoft IIS

 * [Microsoft IIS - Windows](https://bigfix.me/analysis/details/2998511)

-### Mirosoft MDT
+### Microsoft MDT

 * [Microsoft Deployment Toolkit - Windows](https://bigfix.me/analysis/details/2998513)